matrix-org/synapse/UPGRADE.rst

 =================

-Before upgrading check if any special steps are required to upgrade from the what you currently have installed to current version of Synapse.
+Before upgrading check if any special steps are required to upgrade from the version you currently have installed to current version of Synapse.
 The extra instructions that may be required are listed later in this document.

 * If Synapse was installed using `prebuilt packages